technologiestiftung/leitfaden-agile-verwaltung/README.md

 # Leitfaden Agile Verwaltung

-This repository contains the source code for _Agil duch den Verwaltungsalltag_, a (German-language) guide to the development of digital services for public administrations.
+This repository contains the source code for _Agil durch den Verwaltungsalltag_, a (German-language) guide to the development of digital services for public administrations.

 > This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.